5′ flanking region: Eukaryotic elements

-In eukaryotes, the 5′ flanking region has a complex set of regulatory elements such as enhancers, silencers, and promoters.
+In eukaryotes, the 5′ flanking region has complex regulatory elements such as enhancers, silencers, and promoters.
 The primary promoter element in eukaryotes is the TATA box.
-Other promoter elements found in eukaryotic 5′ flanking regions include initiator elements, downstream core promoter element, CAAT box, and the GC box.
+Other promoter elements in eukaryotic 5′ flanking regions include initiator elements, downstream core promoter elements, CAAT box, and the GC box.

 Enhancer

 Enhancers are DNA sequences found in 5′ flanking regions of eukaryotic genes that affect transcription.
-If a transcription factor binds to an enhancer in a 5′ flanking region, the DNA strand bends in a way that the transcription factor that is bound to the enhancer can also bind the promoter of a gene.
+If a transcription factor binds to an enhancer in a 5′ flanking region, the DNA strand bends in a way that the transcription factor bound to the enhancer can also bind the promoter of a gene.
 This leads to RNA polymerase recruitment and interaction with transcription factors and the promoter, and an overall higher transcription rate than the basal level.
 Although enhancers are usually present upstream of the transcription start site, they can be present anywhere on or around the gene of interest.

 Silencer

 Silencers are DNA sequences found in the 5′ flanking region of eukaryotic genes, assisting in the silencing of a gene.
 They can be found upstream, downstream, or within the gene of interest.
-When repressors bind silencers, they act in a similar fashion as enhancers and bend over to prevent the interaction of RNA polymerase with promoters.
-This silences the gene and therefore the gene will not be expressed in the cell.
+When repressors bind silencers, they act similarly as enhancers and bend over to prevent the interaction of RNA polymerase with promoters.
+This silences the gene, and therefore, the gene will not be expressed in the cell.